Portshift/klar/README.md

 To build Docker image run in the project root (replace `klar` with fully qualified name if you like):

     docker build -t klar .

-Then pass env vars as separate `--env` arguments, or create an env file and pass it as `--env-file` argument.
-For example save env vars as `my-klar.env`:

-    CLAIR_ADDR=localhost
-    CLAIR_OUTPUT=High
-    CLAIR_THRESHOLD=10
-    DOCKER_USER=docker
-    DOCKER_PASSWORD=secret

-Then run

-    docker run --env-file=my-klar.env klar postgres:9.5.1

 ## Amazon ECR support
 There is no permanent username/password for Amazon ECR, the credentials must be retrived using `aws ecr get-login` and they are valid for 12 hours.
 Here is a sample script which may be used to provide Klar with ECR credentials: